JuliaSparse/SuperLUDIST.jl/README.md

 # SuperLU_DIST.jl

-SuperLU_DIST.jl is Julia wrapper around the [superlu_dist](https://github.com/xiaoyeli/superlu_dist). superlu_dist contains a set of subroutines to solve a sparse linear system A*X=B. It uses Gaussian elimination with static pivoting (GESP).
-Static pivoting is a technique that combines the numerical stability of partial pivoting with the scalability of Cholesky (no pivoting), to run accurately and efficiently on large numbers of processors.
+SuperLU_DIST.jl is Julia wrapper around the [superlu_dist](https://github.com/xiaoyeli/superlu_dist) distributed sparse factorization library. superlu_dist contains a set of subroutines to solve a sparse linear system A*X=B.

 SuperLU_DIST is a parallel extension to the serial SuperLU library.
 It is targeted for the distributed memory parallel machines.
 SuperLU_DIST is implemented in ANSI C, with OpenMP for on-node parallelism and MPI for off-node communications.
 We are actively developing GPU acceleration capabilities.